adrianyk/Small-Air-Quality-Sensor/Mobile_App/README.md

    - [Expo Go](https://expo.dev/go "https://expo.dev/go") <- This is what you want (trust)
       - What it is: a limited sandbox for trying out app development with Expo
       - _**Easiest and simplest method**_ to test the app, works on **_both_** Android and Apple devices! (very convenient)
-      - Download the Expo Go app for free from Google Play (Android) or App Store (Apple)
+      - Download the Expo Go app for free from Google Play (Android) or App Store (Apple) and follow the instructions in your terminal.
       - [Having problems opening in Expo Go?](https://docs.expo.dev/get-started/start-developing/#having-problems "https://docs.expo.dev/get-started/start-developing/#having-problems")

+		> [!IMPORTANT]
+		> Make sure your phone and laptop are connected to the same network!

 6. If you've made changes but the app doesn't refresh on your phone, hit `r` in the terminal on your laptop to reload.